-Where: Pain that originates at the upper, outside quadrant of the buttock may also radiate down the side of the leg.
+Deep Buttock Pain that originates at the upper, outside quadrant of the buttock may also radiate down the side of the leg.
 When you lie on that side or walk, pain may become worse.

-Why: Weak abductor muscles, which include the gluteus maximus, are responsible for moving the legs away from the midline of the body.
+This because weak abductor muscles, which include the gluteus maximus, are responsible for moving the legs away from the midline of the body.
 These muscles may become weak if movement patterns are not symmetrical, or balanced.

 Sometimes the causes of pain in the buttocks are muscle-related.
 Sometimes, they may be related to nerves in the hip or back.
 A thorough examination should be performed to accurately diagnose the cause of buttocks pain.
 That way, appropriate treatment can begin, and you can get back to a comfortable state of being.

 We have 3 locations in NY to serve you.
-Contact us for a consultation and evaluation.
+Contact Us for a consultation and evaluation.